Umdolphin/Resume/README.md

 ## Project
 ### **Green DataLab**
-- May.11.2022 ~ Nov.30.2022
+- Period: May.11.2022 ~ Nov.30.2022
+- Analyzed related to ML and DL based on smart farm data, linking mobile apps and conducting tasks related to papers and patents.
-- Developed Deep Learning Modeling For Predicting Strawberry Production Using Time Series Forecasting With LSTM
+  1. Developed Deep Learning Modeling For Predicting Strawberry Production Using Time Series Forecasting With LSTM
-- Deployed Predictive Model Servers with Flask and AWS
+  2. Deployed Predictive Model Servers with Flask and AWS

-### **Undergraduate & Graduate school Project**
+### **Undergraduate & Graduate school project**
 - Organized a class project when I was an undergraduate and graduate.
 - 🟦 Undergraduate project here 🟦
 - 🟧 Graduate project here 🟧